mewore/aaaaaaaaa/README.md

 - [x] 💙 The player can be hit by the falling blocks (their underside, to be specific).
 When hit, the falling block is destroyed, and the player's HP starts going down faster.
 - [x] 💙 Player HP preview on the right side of the screen
+- [x] 💙 Let the player hold down the A key instead of spam-pressing it.
+Stressing the player out may be on the menu, but injuring their left hand and keyboard isn't.
 - [ ] 💟 Publish

 ### Basic features